EsmaeelNabil/evai/README.md

 - Download [Ollama](https://ollama.com/download)
 - Run `Ollama` app, BTW it doesn't have ui, just a background process.
 - In the terminal, run `./run_server.sh`
-- Run the android app in `qmobile` after changing the baseUrl ip to the host ip.

-- this will install the app to your emulator or connected phone.
+- Run the android app in `qmobile` after changing the baseUrl ip to the `host ip` that has the server running, this will install the app to your emulator or connected phone.
 ``` bash
 ./gradlew installDebug
 ```